Home

 The Facts About Fats and Oils

-One fact is clear, there is overwhelming evidence to prove that your body does needs fat, "healthy fat".
-So now you just need to figure out which fats and oils are healthy for the body.
+One fact is clear, there is overwhelming evidence proving that your body needs fat, "healthy fat".

 How Fats and Oils Help Your Body: